GCPD abolishment vote to be held separately from general election

+Glynn County voters will decide the fate of the county police department, but they may have to go to a second polling place on election day to do so.

-A referendum on whether to abolish the Glynn County Police Department and fold it into the county Sheriff’s Office will not be on the November ballot, but will instead be the subject of a separate special election on the same day as the general election.
+The referendum on whether to abolish the Glynn County Police Department and fold it into the sheriff’s office will not be on the November general election ballot but will instead be the subject of a separate special election on the same day.

 “There was no way we could do that,” Dean said.